mP1/walkingkooka-spreadsheet-server/README.md

 ### Engine

 A collection of end points that support manipulating cells, columns and rows.
-All input and output is always a SpreadsheetDelta in JSON form, where necessary
+All input and output is always a SpreadsheetDelta in JSON form, where necessary.

 - GET     /api/cell/A1/clear-value-error-skip-evaluate
 - GET     /api/cell/A1/skip-evaluate